Help / FAQ

-- Sign in to WebJunction Courses with your username and password.
+- Sign in to the WebJunction Course Catalog with your username and password.

 Where can I keep track of the courses I've enrolled in and the courses I've taken?

-How long do I have to finish a course once I have added it to My Courses?
+How long do I have to finish a course once I have enrolled?

-You will have access to a course for as long as it remains available in our catalog and your sponsoring organization remains a WebJunction Partner.
+There is no time limit to complete courses.
+You will have access to a course for as long as it remains available in the catalog.

 What are the system requirements for WebJunction courses?

 Self-paced courses may require some or all of the following:

 - Windows - Internet Explorer version 8 or higher, Firefox version 2 or higher, Google Chrome